MAJOR FINDER

 What’s special about this program?

 At Delaware, Anthropology is an exclusively undergraduate department.
-Our students receive both a broad education in anthropology and focus on the topics that interest them most.
+Our students receive a broad education in anthropology while also focusing on topics that interest them most.
 Our faculty are dedicated and fully committed to mentoring students in personal ways, including through classwork, independent research, and community engagement.
-Our combination of a broad, holistic, and robust department and an exclusively undergraduate program is virtually unique among top universities.
+Our combination of advanced research experience in an exclusively undergraduate program is virtually unique among top universities.

 Get involved